Your 2025 Guide to Outdoorsy and Ethical Holiday Gifts

 Made from recycled stainless steel and every purchase helps remove 1,000 plastic bottles from oceans.

-Why its a great gift: Made from recycled stainless steel, and every purchase helps take 1,000 ocean-bound plastic bottles out of circulation—so you’re staying hydrated while making a real difference.
+Why its a great gift: Every purchase helps take 1,000 ocean-bound plastic bottles out of circulation, so youβre staying hydrated while making a real difference.

-Made from repurposed nylon in unique “Del Día” colourways, this organiser bag keeps essentials in one place.
+Made from repurposed nylon in unique βDel DΓaβ colorways, this organizer bag keeps essentials in one place.

-Why its a great gift: Each bag is one-of-a-kind and made from repurposed nylon—no two are alike—so you’re giving something both useful and sustainably unique
+Why its a great gift: Each bag is one-of-a-kind and made from repurposed nylon, so no two are alike!
+Basically, youβre giving something both useful and sustainably unique

 Organic, fair-trade socks that fund National Parks Conservation Association with each pair.